 - Fellow, American College of Trust and Estate Counsel; Member, International Estate Planning Committee

-- Officer and Co-Founder of the Seattle Chapter, Society of Trust and Estate Practitioners (STEP)
+- Co-Founder of the Seattle Branch, Society of Trust and Estate Practitioners (STEP)

 - Executive Committee, Estate Planning Council of Seattle

-- Executive Committee Member, Washington State Bar Association Real Property, Probate and Trust Section, 2010-2012
+- Past Executive Committee Member, Washington State Bar Association Real Property, Probate and Trust Section, 2010-2012

 - Member, Washington Women in Tax